nhsconnect/FHIR-CDS/pages/solution/overview_concepts.md

 {% include important.html content="This site is under active development by NHS Digital and is intended to provide all the technical resources you need to successfully develop the CDS API.
 No updates will be made between published versions." %}

-This guide uses the terms Encounter Management System, Clinical Decision Support System, Encounter Report Receving System and Directory Services as set out below.
+This guide uses the terms Encounter Management System, Clinical Decision Support System, Encounter Report Receiving System and Directory Services as set out below.
 Note that a particular system may act as more than one of these in different implementations.

 ## Encounter Management System (EMS) ##
 A system used for workflow management and to record, manage and track a patient’s episode of care through UEC settings.
 The EMS enables the triage and clinical assessment of patients to determine their health needs and signpost them to the appropriate care settings or support the provision of clinical consultation and treatment; this is expected to be achieved through integration with one or more supporting systems and services.
 Examples of an EMS include a GP system, an NHS 111 telephony system, or an Emergency Department (ED) system.